doyled3atwit/Data-Science-Job-Posting-Analysis/README.md

 # Data-Science-Job-Posting-Analysis

+## Questions before submitting
+- did i cite my data correctly ?
+- do i have to keep ss of code in readME ?
+- should i write more descriptions ?

 Examining the benefits, necessary qualifications, diverse locations, various companies, and additional insights derived from data extracted from California-based data science job postings in December 2021.

 Dakota Doyle